JamesHMcKay/Mass_builder/readme.md

 make -jn
 ```
 where you must specify the location of the TSIL directory as a flag to the cmake call , and n corresponds to the number of processes you have available.

+See Mass_builder.pdf for more details on installation of the FlexibleSUSY models and interface.

 Quick start guide — basic example
 --